Storage ideas to declutter and organise your home

 Have regular clear outs

-Magnetic racks aren’t just for storing knives in the kitchen – why not install one on your bedroom wall to keep hold of hair grips, nail files, tweezers and other small items that you often misplace.
+Magnetic racks aren’t just for storing knives in the kitchen – why not install one on your office wall to keep hold of paper clips, important to do lists and other small items that you often misplace.
 You could also use a magnetic rack in the garage to store nails, screws, bolts and any other metallic materials you need for DIY projects.